IMPORTANT Update About MS Teams Calling

 George Mason University provides access to telephones to all faculty and staff, including wage and contract employees.
 The University telephone system is available to conduct university business.
 University Policy Number 2204: Telephone Use applies to all university faculty and staff, including wage employees and contract employees, who have access to the university telephone system and/or who have been issued a university cellular telephone.

-Mason is working to select the next telephony solution.
-This is a project that will span several years.
-There may be changes or interruptions to this service as we get closer to implementing a more permanent solution.
+Mason has selected a new telephony solution.
+There may be changes or interruptions to this service as we move toward implementing the permanent solution.
+See Telecom System Replacement Roadmap for details.